bartmichu/node-urbackup-server-api/README.md

 Node.js wrapper for [UrBackup](https://www.urbackup.org/) server web API.

 You can use it to interact with UrBackup server installed locally or over the network.
-It allows to view and modify settings, add or remove clients, get information about running tasks, clients status, backup jobs, start or stop backups and a lot more.
+It allows you to view and modify settings, add or remove clients, get information about running tasks, clients status, backup jobs, start or stop backups and a lot more.

 *This code is still very much a work in progress - some functionality is missing, method signatures are likely to change.
 I'm targeting Node >= 16 at the moment, but will probably transpile for older versions once the module is ready.*